-Disaster recovery (DR) and business continuity (BC) are often confused by businesses as being the same.
-However, it’s important companies understand the difference between disaster recovery and business continuity to ensure they are well prepared if a disaster occurs.
+Businesses often confuse disaster recovery (DR) and business continuity (BC) as being the same.
+However, it’s essential companies understand the difference between disaster recovery and business continuity to ensure they are well prepared if a disaster occurs.
 Essentially, both preventive strategies cover how employees will communicate, where they will work, and how they will continue working in the event of an emergency.

 According to the U.S. Small Business Administration, approximately 25% of businesses that experience a disaster fail to reopen.
-In today’s world, the ability for a business to access and use its data is crucial for everyday operations, but so is its ability to continue functioning despite the circumstances.
-The sections below describe how business continuity and disaster recovery are different, but related, and what your company can do to reduce downtime after a major disruption.
+In today’s world, the ability for a company to access and use its data is crucial for everyday operations, but so is its ability to continue functioning despite the circumstances.
+The sections below describe how business continuity and disaster recovery are related and what your company can do to reduce downtime after a significant disruption.

 Disaster recovery and business continuity: what they are and why they’re different

-Disaster recovery is a necessary part of an organization’s business continuity plan, but the two are not interchangeable.
+Disaster recovery is necessary for an organization’s business continuity plan, but the two are not interchangeable.
 DR focuses on an organization’s ability to recover its business-critical data when an unexpected disaster occurs.

 With an effective disaster recovery plan, one or more copies of a company’s vital information are stored offsite.
-However, a business must also have sufficient planning, infrastructure, and processes in place to facilitate the data restoration.
+However, a business must also have sufficient planning, infrastructure, and processes to facilitate data restoration.

-- Create a detailed document that outlines disaster response processes, roles and responsibilities, contacts, and any other pertinent information.
+- Create a detailed document outlining disaster response processes, roles and responsibilities, contacts, and other pertinent information.

-- Develop a thorough understanding of any threats that face the business and how they can affect both the daily operations and long-term success of the company.
+- Develop a thorough understanding of any threats that face the business and how they can affect both the company’s daily operations and long-term success.

 - Include measures to prevent, detect, and resolve issues related to a disaster.

-- Incorporate a geo-redundant data backup solution that can be accessed and used in a timely manner.
-Geo-redundant refers to the storage of business-critical data in more than one locations, preferably outside of the business’s disaster impact zone.
+- Incorporate a geo-redundant data backup solution that can be accessed and used promptly.
+Geo-redundant refers to storing business-critical data in more than one location, preferably outside of the business’s disaster impact zone.

-- Understand what data is used, who uses it, and in what ways it’s critical to the company’s operations.
+- Understand what data is used, who uses it, and how it’s critical to the company’s operations.

 - Test the DRP and inform employees as to their responsibilities when a disaster strikes.